Willis Augustus Lee: Family

 Willis Lee Jr. was a distant relative of Confederate General Robert E. Lee and the third Attorney General of the United States, Charles Lee.
 He married Mabelle Allen Elspeth (1894–1949) on July 14, 1919.
 They had no children.

-Willis' father, Judge Willis Augustus Lee Sr., was one of fourteen children of Nathaniel Wiley Lee (aka Nat Lee, founder of Natlee) and Frances Abbott, of Owen County, Kentucky.
+Willis' father, Judge Willis Augustus Lee Sr., was one of fourteen children of Nathaniel Wiley Lee (aka Nat Lee, founder of Natlee, Kentucky) and Frances Abbott, of Owen County, Kentucky.
 While in the Pacific theater, Lee unofficially adopted two Korean children in Vietnam after the children's family requested that Lee take the children to the United States.

 His great-grandparents were early Kentucky settlers, Joseph R. Lee and Mary Wiley.
 His grandfather Nathaniel W. Lee operated a distillery at his namesake village of Natlee.
 In 1893, Nat Lee's sour mash whiskey was taken to the Chicago World's Fair where it won the Gold Medal over 5000 other entries.